Siriuscoder/3dlite/README.md

 ## Building project

 Use [cmake](http://www.cmake.org/) 3.21.0 or higher.
 Base dependencies already provided in [deps](https://github.com/Siriuscoder/3dlite/tree/master/deps) directory (except Bullet).
-Hovewer on windows recomended to use vcpkg build.
+Hovewer on windows is recomended to use vcpkg build.

-All intructions assume that /path/to/3dlite/ is root of the project.
+All intructions assume that /path/to/3dlite/ is the root of the project.

 ### Build with existing dependencies (Linux)